maxng07/ksqlDB/README.md

 ## Configuring ksqlDB on topic with delimiter format

 Something to note, there are reserved key words in ksql that you cannot used.
 A good example is "-", if you have that and need to use it in your table or stream, you can use a back quote \` instead of forward quote. ksqlDB differentiate between back, forward and double quote.
+In my case, User-agent has to be enclosed with \` quote.

 1. create stream botnet (Date VARCHAR, Time VARCHAR, Method VARCHAR, URI VARCHAR,ClientIP VARCHAR, `User-agent` VARCHAR) WITH (kafka_topic='webserver', key_format='delimited', value_format='delimited', VALUE_DELIMITER='SPACE');